 For those who believe their body’s response to stress is healthy and helpful for dealing with stressful events, their bodies actually respond in a more healthy way to stress.
 And a more healthy response to stress can offset some of those health risks that come from prolonged stress.

-While small amounts of stress, and our natural stress response are both healthy and normal, ongoing stress over the long-term can be dangerous for our health.
+While small amounts of stress, and our natural stress response are both healthy and normal, feeling continually stressed out over the long-term can be dangerous for our health.
 And we can even transfer that stress to others.

 Small interventions like completing a ritual, writing about something important to you, and being kind to yourself can help you deal with stress in a more healthy way.